We're aiming to simplify the process of creating excellent research that will help move your team forward.

 How many people to test?

 Your sample size (how many participants to test) depends on your goals.
 For example, if you want to compare multiple prototypes or sites in an experience2 test, you may want to test at least thirty people per group to have decent statistical confidence.
 If your goal is to discover the most significant usability problems on just one site or prototype, a smaller sample would likely suffice.
-Practical considerations, such as budget, are what often actually determine sample size.
+Practical considerations, such as budget, are what often determine sample size in practice.
 We've worked hard to reduce participant screening costs for SoundingBox so that it’s reasonable to run studies with larger sample sizes.

 Getting to know tasks